< PREV | NEXT > | INDEX | GOOGLE | UPDATES | CONTACT | $Donate? | HOME

 * There's still talk these days of voters who are "undecided".
 Reality: anyone who can't see any difference between Trump & Kamala will never vote for Kamala.
 They're just not sure if they want to vote for Trump, and pretending that Kamala is an option.

-* Three Russian cosmonauts have now completed the longest stay ever on the International Space Station.
+DAYLOG FRI 20 SEP 24: Three Russian cosmonauts have now completed the longest stay ever on the International Space Station.
 I commented: "Possibly they were told they would be drafted if they returned to Earth."

-* AND SO ON: The exploding pagers that did such injury to Hezbollah were labeled as made by Gold Apollo of Taiwan -- with Hsu Ching-Kuang, the boss of the company, now in the hot seat, saying: "This is very embarrassing."
+* The exploding pagers that did such injury to Hezbollah were labeled as made by Gold Apollo of Taiwan -- with Hsu Ching-Kuang, the boss of the company, now in the hot seat, saying: "This is very embarrassing."
 Hsu said they were actually made by a Budapest-based company called BAC Consulting.
 Gold Apollo had an arrangement with BAC to allow it to obtain Gold Apollo pagers, and to use the Gold Apollo logo on its own pagers.

 Investigation shows BAC is run by one Cristiana Barsony-Arcidiacono; its most recent published balance sheet had a bottom line of only $320 USD.
 Hsu says financial arrangements with BAC were "strange", with Gold Apollo being paid from a Middle Eastern bank.
 Barsony-Arcidiacono is apparently under Hungarian police protection, and no doubt is being asked many questions.